- United Kingdom

 The Codrington Library, Oxford

 Aside from Oxford’s Bodleian libraries, each Oxford college has its own library.
 Perhaps the most impressive of these is owned by All Souls College.
 Completed in 1851, the Codrington Library truly is a vision of monochrome perfection, as bright white marble statues meet rows of black bookcases.
 This simplicity saves it from being overly grandiose (which is not to say it is not staggeringly grand) and protects it from being kitschy – a fate not all similar libraries escape from.
+Sadly not open to the public, the Codrington Library is open to members of Oxford University by application, and to researchers by appointment.

 Codrington Library, Catte Street, Oxford, UK +44 1865 279318